How Much Mortgage Can I Get With a $100,000 Salary in Canada?

 The contract rate determines both the qualifying amount and your mortgage payment, while taxes and heating reduce the GDS space.
 With those inputs kept inside the 39% cap, approval follows.
 Across the insured 5% down scenarios, a borrower earning $100K can typically qualify for a home between about $403K and $466K, with the mortgage amount fluctuating with interest rate change.

-How would choosing a variable rate affect the approval on my $100K salary?
+How would choosing a variable rate affect my approval for a $100K salary?

-Variable mortgage pre-approvals are snapshots dependent on the prime rate when the preapproval is completed.
-If the prime rate increases before your offer to purchase is accepted, your contract rate and qualifying rate rise, squeezing the $3,250 GDS room.
+Variable mortgage pre-approvals reflect the prime rate at the time the preapproval is completed.
+If the prime rate increases before your offer to purchase is accepted, your contract and qualifying rates will rise, reducing the $3,250 GDS room.
 For example, moving from 4% to 4.5% lowers the insured mortgage with a 5% downpayment from about $437K to $419K, reducing your approval amount by $18K.
-If the rate instead falls to 3.5%, your qualifying amount increases to roughly $456K, that’s $19K more for your mortgage approval than at 4%.
+If the rate instead falls to 3.5%, your qualifying amount increases to roughly $456K, which is $19K more for your mortgage approval than at 4%.

 Insured with a 10% Down Payment

-When the down payment reaches 10%, the premium rate drops to 3.10% on the base loan amount.
+When the down payment reaches 10%, the premium rate on the base loan amount drops to 3.10%.
 That slightly reduces the financed amount compared to a 5% down payment and can increase the maximum home price.
-The approval is still driven by the stress-tested payment fitting under the same $3,250 GDS cap.
+The approval is still driven by the stress-tested payment, which fits under the same $3,250 GDS cap.

 Reading the Pattern

-As the down payment increases, the default insurance premium falls, which slightly increases your qualifying amount at the same rate.
+As the down payment increases, the default insurance premium declines, slightly increasing your qualifying amount at the same rate.
 However, if you carry other monthly debts that push TDS near its cap, the insured advantage can narrow because TDS, not GDS, becomes the limiting factor.

 Uninsured with a 20% Down Payment

 On uninsured mortgages, the GDS cap tightens to 35%, which equals $2,917 on a $100K salary.
 There is no default insurance premium added to your mortgage balance once your downpayment is 20% or more, as these types of mortgages are not insured against borrower default.
-Lenders typically price their uninsured loans with a higher interest rate due to undertaking this default risk themselves.
-Lenders may use stricter ratios or pricing on uninsured files, so a larger down payment does not automatically produce the highest mortgage approval.
+Lenders typically price their uninsured loans at a higher interest rate because they bear the default risk themselves.
+Lenders may use stricter ratios or pricing for uninsured loans, so a larger down payment does not automatically guarantee the highest mortgage approval.

 Why 20% Down Does Not Always Mean the Highest Approval

 A 20% down payment does not always translate to a higher mortgage approval.
 While it doesn’t require you to pay default insurance premiums, many lenders apply tighter GDS and TDS limits on uninsured files, which can offset the benefit.
-High-ratio insured mortgages with less than a 20% down payment can sometimes qualify for higher amounts because they often combine lower pricing with higher ratio limits.
+High-ratio insured mortgages with less than a 20% down payment may qualify for higher amounts because they combine lower pricing with higher ratio limits.

 What Changes Your Mortgage Approval